George Gore (judge): Life

 He was the second son of Sir Arthur Gore, 1st Baronet of Newtown, County Mayo and his wife Eleanor, daughter of Sir George St George, knight, of Carrickdrumrusk, County Leitrim, and Katherine Gifford.
-He was educated at Shrewsbury School and the University of Dublin, where he matriculated in 1691 and received a degree of Doctor of Laws in 1709.
+He was educated at Shrewsbury School and Trinity College Dublin, where he matriculated in 1691 and received a degree of Doctor of Laws in 1709.
 He entered Middle Temple in 1698 and was called to the Irish Bar in 1700.

 He sat in the Irish House of Commons as member for Longford Borough and was made Attorney General in 1714.
 He accepted a place on the Court of Common Pleas in 1720, apparently due to an asthmatic complaint, which made his previous office too onerous (his son Arthur was plagued all his life by asthma, and died of it).
 Almost at once, he began to lobby for the Chief Justiceship of whichever court first became available.
 He had the support of William King, the influential Archbishop of Dublin who, on the return to England of Sir Jeffrey Gilbert, Chief Baron of the Irish Exchequer in 1722, wrote to the Government pointing out that death, retirement, illness and overwork had reduced the Irish judiciary to "a pitiful condition" and arguing that Gore would fill the office of Chief Baron well.
 In the event he was passed over in favour of Sir Bernard Hale, nor despite his best efforts was he ever promoted to the rank of Chief Justice.

 Elrington Ball believed that the reason for his failure to achieve promotion was quite simply his lack of legal ability: he was much loved by his friends, but none of them ever praised his judicial qualities.
 In the 1740s his health, which had never been good, failed, and he retired in 1745.
 The retirement itself was a matter of controversy since Gore insisted on being replaced by his nephew Robert French, the son of his sister Anne Gore French; the Government was most unwilling to make this appointment since French was a poor lawyer and extremely unpopular, but it reluctantly agreed.

 Gore married Bridget Sankey, daughter and co-heiress of John Sankey of Tenelick, County Longford and his wife Eleanor Morgan of County Sligo, and acquired great wealth through his marriage.
 They had eight children, including the following three sons and one daughter: